 In order for the user to be able to initiate a particular service, the UE needs certain metadata information.
-The required metadata information is described in section 5.3.clause 0.
+The required metadata information is described in clause 5.2.2.

 According to [4], in order for this information to be available to the UE operators/service providers may consider several service discovery mechanisms.
 User service announcement may be performed over a MBMS bearer or via other means.
 The download delivery method is used for the user service announcement over a MBMS bearer.
-The user service announcement mechanism based on the download delivery method is described in section 5.2.2.clause 5.2.3.
+The user service announcement mechanism based on the download delivery method is described in clause 5.2.3.
 Other user service announcement and discovery mechanisms by other means than the download delivery method are out of scope of the present specification.